yuvika-ai/NYC_Airbnb_Analysis/README.md

-# NYC_Airbnb_Analysis
+# NYC Airbnb Data Analysis 🏙️
 Exploring NYC Airbnb data through neighborhood-level price analysis, reviews, and availability, with interactive maps and visualizations.
 Feature engineering and AI/ML prediction models are in progress.
-# NYC Airbnb Data Analysis 🏙️

 This is a portfolio project where I analyze the **New York City Airbnb dataset** to explore patterns in pricing, locations, and other features.
 The goal is to understand relationships in the dataset and eventually build a **predictive model** for Airbnb pricing.